 The first step is to visit us at Hearing Group for a hearing test.
-The sound advice of a professional will help you develop a plan for better hearing health, which might include acquiring hearing assistance devices.
+The honest advice of a professional will help you develop a plan for better hearing health.
+This may even include getting some kind of hearing assistance devices.

 The second step is to be clear and direct about your communication needs at your workplace.
-It might be useful to simply disclose to your employers and colleagues that you are experiencing hearing loss, as they may not know that you have a hearing issue.
-The more you communicate about your hearing needs, the better you will be at completing your work tasks.
+It might be useful to simply disclose to your employer and colleagues that you are experiencing hearing loss.
+They may not know that you have a hearing issue.
+The more you communicate about your hearing needs, the better equipped you will most likely be to complete your work.
 You may choose to simply explain that you hear out of one ear better than the other without going into details.
-You may also choose to explain that you have hearing loss and let people know your preferred communication methods.
+You may also choose to explain that you have hearing loss and let people know the best way to communicate with you.
 For example, you may request that people contact you via text message, instant message, or email rather than calling you on the phone.

-It may also be useful to explain that you are using a hearing assistance device, if that is the case for you.
-You can then let people know how to best communicate with you—they might not need to speak louder, but perhaps speaking more slowly and clearly will be helpful in communicating with you.
-The goal of discussing your hearing needs with those you work with is to prevent future misunderstandings, so the clearer you are about your needs, the better!
+It may also be useful to explain that you are using a hearing assistance device if that is the case for you.
+Let people know they might not need to speak louder, but perhaps speaking more slowly and clearly would be helpful.
+The goal here is to prevent future misunderstandings, so the clearer you are about your needs, the better!

-A study by the Better Hearing Institute suggests that treating hearing loss with hearing aid devices can drastically improve one’s wages.
-The 2011 study found that hearing loss may cost society around $26 billion in federal taxes—meaning that there is approximately $176 billion in actual wages lost due to underemployment are directly related to hearing loss.
-When people bring hearing aids into the workplace, however, conditions improve.
-Sergei Kochkin of the Better Hearing Institute suggests that “…when people with even mild hearing loss use hearing aids, they improve their job performance, increase earning potential, enhance their communication skills, improve professional relationships, stave off depression and improve the quality of their life.”
+A study by the Better Hearing Institute suggests that treating hearing loss with hearing aids can really improve one?s wages.
+The 2011 study found that hearing loss may cost people around $26 billion in federal taxes.
+This means that there is approximately $176 billion in wages lost due to underemployment, directly related to hearing loss.
+However, when people bring hearing aids into the workplace, things improve.
+Sergei Kochkin of the Better Hearing Institute suggests that when people with even mild hearing loss use hearing aids, they improve their job performance, increase earning potential, enhance their communication skills, improve professional relationships, stave off depression and improve the quality of their life.